-Tax loss harvesting is the strategy of selling underperforming assets at a loss in order to offset the tax bill realized on the sale of other assets.
+Tax harvesting is the strategy of selling underperforming assets at a loss in order to offset the tax bill realized on the sale of other assets.
 When you sell stocks, bonds or real estate at a profit, you incur a capital gain.
 At the moment, capital gains are taxed at roughly half the rate of regular paycheck income.
 The intention is to reward risk taking and investment in productive enterprise.

 For what it’s worth, 2021 marks a century of capital gains being taxed at a lower rate than wages in America.
 The income tax was instituted in 1913 and, eight years later, high net worth individuals benefited from a new tax break.
 While the top bracket’s marginal rate was set to 58%, their capital gains were levied at only 12.5%.

-President Trump’s signature Tax Cuts and Jobs Act didn’t cut the capital gains tax per se, but it did decouple it from tax brackets.
+President Trump’s signature Tax Cuts and Jobs Act didn’t cut the capital gains tax increase per se, but it did decouple it from tax brackets.
 As a result, according to the Tax Policy Center, more filers could better take advantage of it.

 Few people expect that law to stand, though.
 As soon as the Biden administration is done pushing through its multi-trillion-dollar agenda, it will come time to pay for it.
 You can reasonably expect capital gains to be taxed at or close to wages in 2022, if not 2021.

 If tax harvesting had been a sound strategy for the past hundred years, it just became a critical one.